hanzala-h/express-builder/README.md

 - **TailwindCSS Integration**: Includes TailwindCSS setup for easy styling.
 - **Automated npm Initialization**: Initializes npm and installs necessary dependencies.

-> Tip: Visualize the features of your extension with short, focused animations for better user engagement.

 ## Requirements

 - **Node.js**: Ensure you have Node.js installed.
 You can download it from [here](https://nodejs.org/).